 The vaccine is given under the skin.

-All children with few exceptions should receive the vaccine two times:
+All children with few exceptions should receive the vaccine twice:

-The vaccine can also be given to infants younger than 12 months who will be traveling internationally.
-These infants should also get the two routine shots at ages 12-15 months and 4-6 years.
+The vaccine can also be given to infants younger than 12 months but older than 6 months, who will be traveling internationally.
+These infants should also get the 2 routine shots at ages 12-15 months and 4-6 years.

-Adults born after 1956 who have not been previously vaccinated may need at least one dose.
+Adults born after 1956 who have not been previously vaccinated may need at least 1 dose.
 Talk with your doctor if you were not previously vaccinated.